data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 <p>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://data-umbrella.github.io/images/2022-pymc/plotly/country.html" height="1000" width="1000">
 </iframe>
 </p>

 ## Returning Contributors
 There were 3 "returning" contributors.
 These contributors had participated in a previous scikit-learn sprint.
-This pie chart shows that of the 40 people attending, 57.5% were returning contributors.

 ### Spoken Languages
 The sprint was run in English.
 Participants were asked on their forms to indicate if they needed a translator.
 No translators were requested.